eaustic/data-science-resources/README.md

 ### About these resources

-- The emphasis will be on sharing free, open source, and [open science](http://openhardware.science/) learning resources accessible to a beginning- or intermediate-level data scientist in training.
+- The aim of this repository is to share free, open source, and [open science](http://openhardware.science/) learning resources that may be helpful to beginning- and intermediate-level data scientist in-training.
 If a tutorial or book is only available by purchase or subscription, that will be noted - otherwise you may assume the resource is free and open source.
+- Feel free to share any of these resources.